khadtaresharad/MySQL-Info-Gather/README.md

     * user - set `User_ID` field to user name
     * password - set `Password` field to the user password
 * Microsoft Entra ID
-    * user - set `User_ID` field to user name  (this has to be interacvie user due to token generated only for interactive user)
+    * user - set `User_ID` field to user name  (this has to be interactive user due to token generated only for interactive user)
     * password - leave  `Password` field empty
     * authentication type - set `Auth_Type` to `entraid` value